GregDMeyer/dynamite/docs/FAQ.rst

 FAQ
 ===

-**Why is dynamite crashing with some message about MPI INIT?**

-Are you running with ``mpirun``?
-PETSc and SLEPc are sometimes unhappy if they are run outside of MPI (see :ref:`parallelism`).

-**I tried to run dynamite in a Jupyter Notebook and my kernel died on import.
-Why?**

-This seems to be a result of the same situation as above.
-Running MPI in a notebook to keep the libraries happy (and allow use of more than one process) is possible and pretty cool---just takes a bit of work to set up.
+**I got an error message about an integer overflow even though I'm running with fewer than 32 spins.**

+Even if the state vector length is shorter than :math:`2^{32}`, sometimes PETSc allocates a block of many vectors at once, and the total length of this allocated block is greater than the maximum 32-bit integer.
+Before switching to 64-bit integers, try passing the ``-bv_type vecs`` flag to SLEPc (call ``dynamite.config.initialize(slepc_args=['-bv_type', 'vecs'])`` at the beginning of your script).
+That way each vector will be allocated individually.

 **I am so tired of setting the size of all my matrices to the same value!**

-That wasn't a question.
-But anyway, there is an easy way to globally set a default value for ``L``.
+There is an easy way to globally set a default value for ``L``.
 Before you start building any operators:

 .. code:: python